microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

 ## Summary

-With the **SonarCloud** extension for **Azure DevOps Services**, you can embed automated testing in your CI/CD pipeline to automate the measurement of your technical debt including code semantics, testing coverage, vulnerabilities. etc. You can also integrate the analysis into the Azure DevOps pull request process so that issues are discovered before they are merged.
+With the [**SonarCloud** extension](https://www.sonarsource.com/products/sonarcloud/features/integrations/azure-integration-2/?utm_medium=referral&utm_source=azuredevopslab&utm_campaign=sc-signup&utm_content=signup-sonarcloud-listing-x-x&utm_term=ww-psp-x) for **Azure DevOps Services**, you can embed automated testing in your CI/CD pipeline to deliver clean code consistently and efficiently with static analysis seamlessly integrated into your workflow.
+Integrating your SonarCloud analysis into the Azure DevOps pull request process ensures that issues are discovered before they are merged.

+SonarCloud helps you consistently deliver cleaner, secure software that future developers will appreciate and your users will love.
+[Start scanning now](https://www.sonarsource.com/products/sonarcloud/signup/?utm_medium=referral&utm_source=azuredevopslab&utm_campaign=sc-signup&utm_content=signup-sonarcloud-listing-x-x&utm_term=ww-psp-x).

+Do you want to see more examples of SonarCloud in action?
+Please explore current [open-source projects in SonarCloud](https://sonarcloud.io/explore/projects?sort=-analysis_date) that use the [Clean as You Code](https://docs.sonarcloud.io/improving/clean-as-you-code/?utm_medium=referral&utm_source=azuredevopslab&utm_campaign=sc-signup&utm_content=signup-sonarcloud-listing-x-x&utm_term=ww-psp-x) methodology.